refgenie/refgenie/docs/genome_config.md

 For genomes that are managed by `refgenie` (that is, they were built or pulled with `refgenie`), these asset attributes will be automatically populated.
 You can edit them and refgenie will respect your edits (unless you re-build or re-pull the asset, which will overwrite those fields).
 You can also add your own assets and `refgenie` won't touch them.
 For more info, see [using custom assets](custom_assets.md).

-## Genome config versions
+# Config file changelog

+## [0.4] - Unreleased; refgenie v0.10.0

+### Config format changes

+- use sequence-derived unique genome identifiers instead of genome names everywhere
+- add `aliases` key under each genome section to store the aliases that can be used to refer to the genomes easily

+### File tree structure changes

+- use sequence-derived unique genome identifiers instead of genome names in every file name and directory name
+- move all the contents from the refgenie directory to a new `data` directory
+- add an `alias` directory with contents corresponding to the aliases defined in the configuration file.
+The contents of the child directories are symbolic links to the asset files in the `data` directory

+## [0.3] - 2019-10-21; refgenie v0.7.0

+### Config format changes

+- Added seek keys, tags, asset digests, default tag pointer, asset description.

+## [0.2] - 2019-07-11; refgenie v0.5.0

-### v0.2
+### Config format changes

+- Added `config_version` entry
-Up to version `0.4.4`, refgenie used a config file version that lacked the `assets` level in the hierarchy (so, assets were listed directly under the genome).
-Starting with version `0.5.0`, we moved the assets down a layer to accommodate other genome-level attributes we intend to use in the future (like a description, checksums, other provenance information).
+- Added the `assets` level in the config hierarchy.
+- We moved the assets down a layer to accommodate other genome-level attributes we intend to use in the future (like a description, checksums, other provenance information).
 Earlier refgenie config files will need to be updated.

-### v0.3
-Upt to version `0.6.0`, refgenie used the config v0.2.
-Currently, it uses v0.3, where we introduced: seek keys, tags, asset digests, default tag pointer, asset description
+## [0.1] - 2019-05-10; refgenie v0.3.0

+- Initial version of the config file with the initial refgenie release.